-On the grounds, you can find a Native American pit house (built underground by Basketmakers) and reconstructed pueblos you can enter.
+On the grounds, you can find a Native American pit house (built underground by Basketmakers), and reconstructed pueblos can enter.
 The structures of the Lost City are pretty elaborate — some pueblos were constructed with 20 or more rooms.

 Area 51, Groom Lake, Nevada

 Are you an X-Files fan?
-Then you might be interested in taking a day trip from Las Vegas to Area 51!
+Then you might be interested in a day trip from Las Vegas to Area 51!
 Area 51 is a real place — Edwards Air Force Base.
-It’s a real place – in fact, a military installation – 88 miles away from the Strip.
+It’s a military installation where they test out experimental aircraft, just 88 miles away from the Las Vegas Strip.

-Area 51 is widely known for numerous UFO sightings although the official word is that it’s a flight testing facility.
+The base is widely known for numerous UFO sightings, although the official word is that it’s a flight testing facility.
 Many conspiracy theories over the years have fueled the mystery surrounding Area 51.

-Believer of UFOs and aliens or simply curious, a road trip on your own or with a tour company will definitely provide some entertaining tales and take you through a scenic desert and the Joshua Tree Forest.
+Whether you believe in UFOs and aliens or are simply curious, a road trip on your own or with a tour company will provide some entertaining tales and take you through a scenic desert and the Joshua Tree landscape.

-Please note Area 51 is a U.S. Air Force facility so you’ll want to follow and respect all laws and any restrictions in the area.
+Please note Area 51 is a U.S. Air Force facility, so you’ll want to follow and respect all laws and any restrictions in the area.
 If you trespass, the best outcome you can expect is immediate arrest and charges brought against you by the feds.
 However, they signpost the area with warnings that trespassers will be shot, so make what you will of that.

 Cathedral Gorge State Park, Panaca, Nevada

 Over hundreds of thousands of years, volcanic activity and erosion have carved out stunning cliffs and cathedral-like spires in this canyon.
 The dramatic landscape of Cathedral Gorge State Park also includes slot canyons with narrow passageways and some lead into secret chambers.